Inviting Family Members and Friends to Visit

 During your studies at Georgetown or during a period of post-completion work authorization, you may wish to invite friends or family members to visit you.
 Sharing your Georgetown experience with loved ones is a wonderful opportunity, and we are eager to help you welcome them to the United States.
 While an official Georgetown invitation letter is not a requirement or a determining factor for family and friends to apply for a visitor’s visa, these documents may help your visitor(s) apply for a B-1/B-2 visa at a U.S. Embassy or Consulate.

 1. Write a letter of invitation.
-See the link below for a template.
+Click here to view a template.
 Be sure to:

 - Confirm that you are (or were) a full-time Georgetown student.

 - Express your intention to invite your guest(s) to visit you in the United States.

 - Include your guest’s name, birth date, relationship to you, and passport number.

 - Indicate whether you will provide room and board for your guest(s) during the visit.

 - Indicate the approximate length of the visit in order to underscore plans to return home.

 - If graduation is the occasion of the visit, include the details of Commencement.